Examples

 --no-parallel Disable parallel processing

---cache Enable build caching
+--cache Enable incremental build caching (see below)

 --skip-highlighting Disable syntax highlighting